ESTATE PLANNING ATTORNEY IN PHOENIX

 Who Needs Estate Planning?

-So, what’s the rush to create an estate plan, especially when you’re young?
 As we all know, life is very unpredictable.
 Often, young and seemingly healthy people pass away without an estate plan which can create a very complicated situation for the loved ones they leave behind.

 Essentially, estate plans are as much for the people who outlive the person creating the plan as they are for the creator.
 They should be considered living documents, and estate planners will often recommend that you frequently update your documents.
 Life can change rapidly and with it, your estate plan.